cry-stal-lee/fec/README.md

 # FEC

-FEC is our Front End Capstone Project for Hack Reactor.
-This project was created as a team of four.
+Project Catwalk is a single-page e-commerce web application made using React and Node/Express.
+This project was created by a team of four, the Marvelous Maitake, as a frontend capstone project for Hack Reactor.
+All client requests are routed through the server to an external API.

 ## Installation